By: Tom Smith, Ph.D., Geophysical Insights

 - Select the well information, where available, for calibration purposes to bring ground truth to the seismic response

 - Generate new attribute volumes – the neural network classification and a classification reliability

 One of the keys to a successful project is selecting the best choice of seismic attributes, revealed by a thorough assessment of the data.
 This step will require a deep knowledge of geophysics, of course, and is optimally conducted by domain experts.
 As the neural network operates on the data, visual output from various attributes will require an interpretation of the attributes for the geologic trends of interest.
 Where available, well information is then used for calibration purposes to bring the all-important ground truth to the seismic response.
 The complete analysis will result in two new attribute volumes – a neural network classification and a classification reliability, which identifies uncertainty in the classification.

 A major change is needed to take full advantage of the explosion of data in the oilfield.
 Neural network technology enables greater insights into all types of data but has its greatest value when applied to seismic interpretation.
 Neural networks are proving their value to reduce the time and costs for the interpretation process while increasing the dependability of the results.
 The technology can also be used to correlate well information with well log data and enhance the quality of reservoir simulation.
 Neural networks have the promise of being a disruptive technology that will accelerate and improve the industry’s use of data from the field.

 About Geophysical Insights

-Serving exploration and production companies, Geophysical Insights provide specialized consulting and training in the methodology of neural networks and the appropriate choice of parameters for neural network classifications.
+Serving exploration and production companies, Geophysical Insights provides specialized consulting and training in the methodology of neural networks and the appropriate choice of parameters for neural network classifications.
 The company’s current work is in applying neural network technology to real problems and innovative applications.
 Services are delivered through client collaboration and training.
 An objective of each client engagement is to enable the client to obtain a practical understanding and use of methodologies and tools that can transform the interpretation process.